Cgcollins91/ENPM_673_Final_Project/README.md

 Chris Collins, UID 110697305

-ENPM 673 Perception for Autonomous Robots Final Project

-In this project a Waveshare JetRacer Mobile Robot was used to:
+ENPM 673 Perception for Autonomous Robots Final Project, A Waveshare JetRacer Mobile Robot was used to:
 ------------
 1. Autonomously navigate a course defined by pieces of paper with aruco tags by
   - Detecting Aruco Tags with camera feed and determining their pose relative to Jetracer's camera frame